Octree#

 octree division

-Additionally, an Octree can be coverted to a VoxelGrid with to_voxel_grid.
+can be converted to a VoxelGrid

 An octree can be traversed which can be useful for searching or processing subsections of 3D geometry.
-By providing the traverse method with a callback, each time a node (internal or leaf) is visited, additional processing can be performed.
+By providing the traverse

 In the following example, an early stopping criterion is used to only process internal/leaf nodes with more than a certain number of points.
 This early stopping ability can be used to efficiently process spatial regions meeting certain conditions.